Rory McIlroy through to WGC-Dell Technologies Match Play last 16 after win vs Keegan Bradley | Jordan Spieth dumped out by Shane Lowry

 "I want to express my sincere appreciation to Dell Technologies and the Austin Country Club for their kind hospitality and supporting the WGC Match Play through the years."

-Two-time winner Jason Day won group nine with a 100 per cent record thanks to a 4&3 victory over Collin Morikawa, the Australian facing Matt Kuchar in the last 16 after Kuchar thrashed Si Woo Kim 7&6.
+Two-time winner Jason Day won group nine with a 100 per cent record thanks to a 4&3 victory over Collin Morikawa, the Australian facing Matt Kuchar in the last 16 after the American thrashed Si Woo Kim 7&6.

-Defending champion Scottie Scheffler also made it three wins out of three with a 3&2 victory over Tom Kim, the world number one setting up a last-16 tie with JT Poston.
+Defending champion Scottie Scheffler also made it three wins out of three with a 3&2 victory over Tom Kim, the world No 1 setting up a last-16 tie with JT Poston.

 World number two Jon Rahm failed to advance as he suffered a 5&4 defeat by Billy Horschel, while the most exciting finish came in group 10 as Kurt Kitayama won a three-man play-off against Adrian Meronk and Tony Finau with a birdie on the second extra hole.